ykumar6/passport-google-oauth/README.md

-# Passport-Facebook
+# Passport-Google-OAuth

-[Passport](https://github.com/jaredhanson/passport) strategy for authenticating with Facebook using the OAuth 2.0 API.
+[Passport](https://github.com/jaredhanson/passport) strategy for authenticating with Google using the OAuth 2.0 API.

 ## Installation